Nossal High School: Beginnings

-Prior to the school's opening in 2010, the only selective schools in Victoria were the Mac.Robertson Girls' High School and Melbourne High School, both catering for single-sex education, as well as the arts-focused Victorian College of the Arts Secondary School.
-The Victorian Government's decision to create a new selective school was based on a number of factors.
-The increasingly-competitive entrance exam for the already-existing selective schools was excluding students which the Education Department perceived as intelligent and highly-able, but nevertheless unable to secure one of the limited places at the two schools.
+Prior to the school's opening in 2010, the only selective schools in Victoria were the MacRobertson Girls' High School and Melbourne High School, both catering for single-sex education, as well as the arts-focused Victorian College of the Arts Secondary School.

-As well as this, both Mac.Rob and Melbourne High were located in or around the Melbourne city centre, placing a significant transport and logistical problem for prospective students who lived in the outer suburbs, and the notion that elite education had to be linked with gender segregation was beginning to be seen as more and more archaic in the twenty-first century.
+The Victorian Government's decision to create a new selective school was based on a number of factors, such as to expand the ability for more gifted students to have a selective school education, as MacRobertson and Melbourne High were located in or around the Melbourne city centre, placing a significant transport and logistical problem for prospective students who lived in the outer suburbs, and the notion that elite education had to be linked with gender segregation was beginning to be seen as more and more archaic in the twenty-first century.

 Thus, during the 2006 Victorian election, the Liberal Party and Labor Party both pledged to build new selective schools, despite the fact that Education Minister Lynne Kosky had previously argued against building more selective schools in the early 2000s.

 The Labor Party was re-elected, and in April 2008, the government of Victoria announced that a new selective school would be established in the south-east suburb of Berwick.
 At the same time, similar announcements were made to establish a selective school in Werribee (to become Suzanne Cory High School) and a science-specialist school in the Monash University Clayton campus (to become John Monash Science School); Berwick was prioritised, however, partially since the City of Casey, which it forms part of, was announced as Melbourne's fastest-growing municipality.

 Senior Department bureaucrats were tasked with making local connections and setting up plans for the eventual opening of the provisionally-named Berwick Selective Entry High School.
 Construction works began in the Berwick campus of Monash University (now the Berwick campus of Federation University) in 2009, at the site of the former Casey Airfields, and the inaugural principal, Roger Page, was appointed the same year.

 Nossal High School was finally opened in 2010, the first-ever joint Select-Entry Network entrance examination held only six months prior.
 Due to incomplete school facilities, Nossal students initially undertook study in the adjacent Monash University campus; the Jean Russell Centre, a professional development and function/meeting room in the school was opened in Term 3 in 2010.
 The school's first-ever cohort of Year 9s were admitted in 2010, each year level eventually being added on a yearly-basis; the school reached full capacity in 2013, the year when the first-ever Year 12 cohort graduated from the school.
 In this year, inaugural Assistant Principal, Toni Meath, left the school to become Principal of Mac.Rob.